-Don’t feel stressed if you see your baby not drinking milk suddenly!
-Instead, try these 4 effective tricks to help your baby take more milk, whether from breast or bottle.
+Don’t feel stressed if you suddenly notice your baby not drinking milk!
+Instead, try these 4 effective tricks to help your little one take more milk, whether from breast or bottle.

 It’s the worry that plagues every mother: what to do when she notices her baby not drinking milk all of a sudden.